ronaldoussoren/py2app/doc/options.rst

        not detected by dependency checker.
 The whole package will be included.

+   * - ``--maybe-packages``
+     - maybe_packages
+     - list of package names
+     - A list of Python packages to include outside of the zipfile when detected as a dependency by the dependency checker.

    * - ``--excludes``
      - excludes
      - list of module or package names